Nights in Rodanthe: Post-production

 The house was damaged in a hurricane after the movie was filmed.
 New owners bought the house and relocated it to another part of the Outer Banks.
 Tourists to the area can rent portions of the house and stay in specific rooms that have been remodeled to appear as they did in the film (actual interior scenes were filmed on sound stages).
-The name of the house is Serendipity.
+The name of the house was Serendipity and has since been named Inn at Rodanthe.
+In 2024, it's on the market.

 Reception

 Box office

 Nights in Rodanthe has grossed $41.9 million in North America and $42.5 million in other territories for a worldwide total of $84.4 million.

 In its opening weekend, the film grossed $13.4 million, finishing second at the box office behind Eagle Eye ($59.6 million).
 It became Warner Bros.' thirteenth highest-grossing release of 2008.

 Critical reception

 According to review aggregator Rotten Tomatoes, the critical consensus holds that the film is "derivative and schmaltzy" and "strongly mottled by contrivances that even the charisma of stars Diane Lane and Richard Gere can't repair".
 The site rates the movie as "rotten", with a score of 30% based on 132 reviews.
 Metacritic scored the film with a 39/100, or "generally unfavorable", based on 26 critics' reviews.
 Although the movie was panned, it grossed $84.4 million worldwide.

 The Times included Nights in Rodanthe on its 100 Worst Films of 2008 list.
 In 2010, Time magazine named it one of the 10 worst chick flicks ever made.